3liz/qgis-plugin-manager/README.md

 **Important note**, install **only** plugins you need **you**.
 On QGIS **desktop**, plugins can slow down your computer.
 On QGIS **server**, plugins are like **hooks** into QGIS server, they can alter input or output of QGIS server.
-They can produce **unexpected** result if you don't know how the plugin.
-Please refer to their respective documentation or the application that needs QGIS server plugins (For instance, [plugins for Lizmap Web Client](https://docs.lizmap.com/current/en/install/pre_requirements.html#qgis-server-plugins))
+They can produce **unexpected** result if you don't know how the plugin works.
+Please refer to their respective documentation or the application that needs QGIS server plugins (for instance, [plugins for Lizmap Web Client](https://docs.lizmap.com/current/en/install/pre_requirements.html#qgis-server-plugins))

 ### Remote